encode/httpx/docs/advanced.md

 >>> client = httpx.Client(transport=transport)
 ```

 Connection retries are also available via this interface.
+Requests will be retried the given number of times in case an `httpx.ConnectError` or an `httpx.ConnectTimeout` occurs, allowing smoother operation under flaky networks.
+If you need other forms of retry behaviors, such as handling read/write errors or reacting to `503 Service Unavailable`, consider general-purpose tools such as [tenacity](https://github.com/jd/tenacity).

 ```pycon
 >>> import httpx